 - Anal intercourse is also a risk factor for infection with enteric pathogens.

 - Reflux of infected urine from the prostatic urethra to the epididymis via the ejaculatory ducts and vas deferens may be induced by Valsalva manoeuvre or strenuous exertion.
 Epididymitis is common in men performing strenuous exertion when there is no opportunity to void, resulting in a full bladder.

-See also separate article Genitourinary History and Examination (Male).
+See also the separate Genitourinary History and Examination (Male) article.

 - It usually presents with unilateral scrotal pain and swelling of relatively acute onset.